danielwellman/hexagonal_kata_java/NOTES.md

   terms of the application domain?"
 Such an interface probably would not have SMTP details expressed in the interface, and would be written in terms of the domain.
 I am puzzled, but am trying to start here with a PostOffice interface and an SMTPPostOffice implementation for production.
+* The Email - it's a class of values.
+Might that want a deliver(PostOffice) method instead?

 ## Ideas